 Microsoft SharePoint is the most recognizable and “owned” Business Process Management and Collaboration platform on the planet but has the highest fail rate at implementation.
 When you search the internet for resources on SharePoint, you seem to find more alternative articles than quality use cases.
-There are 4 major reasons SharePoint Implementations fall short to delivery or fail to roll out altogether.
+There are 4 major reasons SharePoint Implementations fall short of delivery or fail to roll out altogether.

-The windows folder structure gave us 50 years of shelf life, but as it reaches its sunset one must ask the question, should the future IT budgets be spent on legacy file driven platforms like SharePoint, or a potential change agent?
+The windows folder structure gave us 50 years of shelf life, but as it reaches its sunset one must ask the question, should the future IT budgets be spent on legacy file-driven platforms like SharePoint or a potential change agent?

 Omnidek’s business platform is designed to offer an immediate solution for clients looking to automate all their business workflows and forms through a singular portal built for internal and external collaboration.
-Long-term, the act of consolidating a business’s workflow from document/file based content management to “smart data” successfully positions a business’s data to take advantage of complex computing (ML and AI) as well as practical integrations and hooks into the block chain.
+Long-term, the act of consolidating a business’s workflow from document/file-based content management to “smart data” successfully positions a business’s data to take advantage of complex computing (ML and AI) as well as practical integrations and hooks into the blockchain.
 Omnidek offers a multi-million-dollar intranet and extranet implementation for $25/user/month and implements in a few hours.
-OMnidek believes the future of business is portal collaboration for all, and with their new business platform it is finally affordable for every business.
+OMnidek believes the future of business is portal collaboration for all, and with their new business platform, it is finally affordable for every business.

 Omnidek offers a lighter and simpler platform to create both internal and external portaling for businesses.
-Although SharePoint offers highly robust rules engines and enterprise level sophistication, most companies have much simpler Departmental workflows, and under 50 impacted employees per workflow.
+Although SharePoint offers highly robust rules engines and enterprise-level sophistication, most companies have much simpler Departmental workflows, and under 50 impacted employees per workflow.
 We believe Omnidek’s platform provides the perfect balance of dynamics with usability.
 Companies can build out their own form’s portal in hours with the Omnidek “no-code” form designer and continuously roll out additional workflows over the life of the application with no training required.
-Omnidek provides highly visible and collaborative “group chat” style interface for work process management and allows for these processes to be extended outside of the company to engage with customers, vendors or any individual that interacts with your business while allowing them to communicate and effect workflow within the platform.
+Omnidek provides a highly visible and collaborative “group chat” style interface for work process management and allows for these processes to be extended outside of the company to engage with customers, vendors or any individual that interacts with your business while allowing them to communicate and effect workflow within the platform.